 Spring 2013: Divest Carleton is formed and calls upon the college to freeze any new investment in the 200 largest fossil fuel companies and divest from direct ownership and commingled funds that include public equities and corporate bonds from those 200 companies.
 The group builds a broad base of support:

-- Over 70 faculty members submit a letter to the Trustees urging divestment
+- 75 faculty members submit a letter to the Trustees urging divestment

 - The Carleton Student Association votes unanimously (with one abstention) for fossil fuel divestment.
 In 2020, they vote again, this time unanimously in favor.

 - Two separate CRIC surveys (2013 and 2016) conducted by Carleton statistics students show significant support for divestment in all college constituencies.
 From the 2016 study: